 Sign-in list

-The Sign-in list buttone filters the workers list.
+The Sign-in list button filters the workers list.
 It shows only workers who signed-in using the worker sign-in page.

 Lottery

 The Lottery button opens the lottery dialog.
 This dialog is used to record the daily lottery drawing for work assignments.
 The lottery order is stored as a timestamp on the worker sign-in record.